 ragi dosa can be made in various ways.
 But for me the simplest, easiest and tastiest version is to mix it with dosa batter and use.
 This way the protein content is more, so I prefer this.
 They come out crispy with a nice aroma of ragi.
 The proportions can be varied too, but with these proportions, there is no fuss at home, every one eats it.This time I made this for my kid’s after school snack and he chose to eat with the ulavacharu (horse gram soup, Andhra style).
 I was surprised at this combo.
 They just tasted great.
 You can serve these dosas with any chutney you like.
 Will update the post in future with other versions of this dosa.

 1. Mix the dosa batter, salt and ragi flour with 90 to 110 ml water.
 (Use more water if needed).

 5. Smear oil over a tawa and heat it.Do the water test to check if the tawa is hot enough.
 Pour the batter all over thinly and do not spread with the ladle.
 Instead quickly tilt the tawa to a side, so that the batter flows to the sides and spreads.
-My dosa in the step by step pic looks a bit thick since I was focusing on the photo clicks and not on the dosas, but you actually get thin and lacy dosas as you see in the main pics.Pour little oil over the edges.
+My dosa looks a bit thick, but can get thin and lacy dosas as you see in the main pics.Pour little oil over the edges.
 Let it cook.
 Flip to the other side and cook..